 Some archeologists believe that Stonehenge was originally a graveyard and that the circle of stones was the "land of the dead", therefore I have attempted to document life there in this ritual which glorifies ancestors.
-Another theory for the building of Stonehenge was that it was a place of healing (equivalent of Lourdes in the pre-historic ages) and in many ways it still is, because people go there nowadays for a shared spiritual experience.
+Another theory for the building of Stonehenge was that it was a place of healing (equivalent of Lourdes in the pre-historic ages) and in many ways it still is, was one for me, because people go there for a shared spiritual experience.

 Even though the celebration of the solstices is a Pagan celebration (revived by the Druids at Stonehenge in 1905), it is not only the Neo-Druids/Pagans who celebrate the solstices there, but a variety of cults, such as the Shamanists, Buddhists, Hare Krishnas, but also nomadic people and travelers.
 Total harmony between people of different spiritualities and religions is felt there on the longest and in the shortest days a year.

 It was fascinating to see people gathered on the only two nights a year when it is allowed to be close to the stones.
 During the solstices, people's connection to the stones returns to what it used to be, when the Ancient Neolitic people gathered there 5 thousand years ago.

 The Solstices at Stonehenge remain a celebration of the sun, of the seasons, as well as of life and death.